UPDATED JUNE 24, 2025

 What’s a project niche?

-With a project niche, it’s about what you write.
+A project niche is about what you write.

 For example you might specialise in writing marketing emails, website copy, case studies or white papers.